 The breeder should review the breed standards and become familiar with the variances prior to registration.

 PI will not have a description on the goat application.
 Fullblood Savannas that display color (red heads, black heads, solid spots, solid colors, etc.) will no long be registered in the South American Savanna herd book.
 These colored goats can be registered in the American Royal herd book.
-Savannas with a roan coloring in the white coat is accepted into the South American Savanna herd book.
+Savannas with a limited amount of roan coloring in the white coat is accepted into the South American Savanna herd book.
 Any amount of solid color disqualifies a goat from the Traditional Savanna herdbook.

 All offspring of an American Royal (regardless of the color of that offspring) will remain registered in the American Royal herdbook.
 If an American Royal buck or doe is bred to a Savanna in the South African Savanna herdbook the offspring will be registered into the American Royal herdbook regardless of color.
 Breed Up programs of the American Royal are welcome in the American Royal herdbook.